 Benefits of sprinklers

-- provides protection - sprinklers are designed to save lives, but because they control fires so quickly they also significantly reduce property damage: read how Southampton's historic flour mill was saved by sprinklers
+- provides protection - sprinklers are designed to control fires quickly, significantly reducing property and water damage: read how Southampton's historic flour mill was saved by sprinklers

 - assists business continuity – a sprinkler system ensures a speedier return to business as usual following a fire